Shah Research Lab

 We study effects of type 2 diabetes on the heart, blood vessels and brain.
 We are also interested in the impact of newer medications and weight loss surgery on type 2 diabetes.
 Specific projects include:

 - The Effects of Type 2 Diabetes on the Brain.
-We are currently investigating the effects of type 2 diabetes on the brain blood vessels and cognitive function in adolescents.
+We are currently investigating the effects of youth / onset type 2 diabetes on the brain blood vessels, brain structure and cognitive function in adolescents.
 This work is funded through research grants from the NIH and in part by Cincinnati Children's Hospital Medical Center

-- The Effects of Type 2 Diabetes on the Heart and Blood Vessels.
-Through collaborations locally with Preventive Cardiology and nationally with the SEARCH for Diabetes in Youth Study and the Treatment options for type 2 diabetes in adolescents and youth (TODAY) study we study the impact of type 2 diabetes on heart and the peripheral blood vessels.
+- The Effects of Youth-Onset Type 2 Diabetes on the Heart and Blood Vessels.
+Through collaborations locally with Preventive Cardiology and nationally with the SEARCH for Diabetes in Youth Study and the Treatment Options for Type 2 Diabetes in Adolescents and Youth (TODAY) study we study the impact of type 2 diabetes on heart and the peripheral blood vessels.
 This work was funded through research grants from the NIH and the Centers for Disease Control and Prevention.

 We also partner with industry to bring new drug treatments to adolescents.
 Ongoing trials include the use of already approved adult drugs to treat high LDL cholesterol, high triglycerides, and type 2 diabetes.

 Dr. Shah is also the director of Clinical Research Operations for the Division of Endocrinology and director of the Adolescent Type 2 Diabetes Program at Cincinnati Children’s Hospital.
 If your child has been diagnosed with type 2 diabetes, learn more about our multidisciplinary clinic.

 For more information regarding clinical care or our research, please contact us at firstname.lastname@example.org.